Scholarships for Ecuadorian Students

 1. Must be an Ecuadorian citizen or of Ecuadorian descent.

 2. Must be enrolled, or accepted, to study in the fall semester of 2012 at an accredited university in the NY Tri-State area.

 3. Must have a total grade point average (GPA) of 3.0 on a 4.0 scale.

 4. Must participate in 3 workshops of “Leadership and Team Building” provided by JUVE.

 5. Must provide proof of having completed a minimum of 15 hours of community service in 2012.

 6. Must write an argumentative essay about a topic chosen annually (details in the general requirements page)

 The selection committee (the jury) is comprised of professionals and educators from various sectors, who will evaluate all applications based on leadership, service Community trial quality, and academic performance.
-The Program Director and the President of the Board of Directors will receive the qualifications of candidates for the scholarships, will identify the 5 winners according to the results of the selection committee and will contact the 2012 scholarship contest winners.
+The Director of Programs and the President of the Board of Directors will receive the qualifications of candidates for the scholarships, will identify the 10 winners according to the results of the selection committee and will contact the 2014 scholarship contest winners.